 - Return the asparagus to a single layer and sprinkle with garlic salt or garlic powder.

 - Cut each slice of bacon in half and wrap 1/2 slice around a spear of asparagus.
+Alternatively, you can take a bundle of 3-4 asparagus and wrap (not single) if you would like.
+Still cut the bacon if you do this, it cooks faster.

 - IF YOU USE THICK CUT BACON, IT WILL TAKE LONGER TO COOK AND YOU MAY BURN YOUR ASPARAGUS.
 Use normal bacon.